 This advice continues to be repeated by some of the foremost experts.

-But this advice is at best, incomplete, and at worst, completely WRONG!
+But this advice is at best, incomplete, and at worst, wrong.
 Why?
 Because it is outdated, incomplete cybersecurity advice that was never actually good in the first place.

 Don’t believe me?
 Years of data support my position.
 Users and companies that follow the obsolete password security advice are likely increasing their computer security risk, not decreasing it.
 They are focusing more on compliance with outdated regulatory requirements than they do on password security principles that actually work.

 According to the most recent Verizon Data Breach Investigations Report (DBIR), roughly 50% of data breaches involved stolen passwords.
 Businesses must accept that a strong password policy is the best line of defense against unauthorized access to their critical infrastructure, at least for now.
 So, in this blog, I’m going to discuss some of the password policies and best practices that every organization should consider implementing.